-The 1886 Roanoke River Lighthouse in Edenton (History and How to Visit!)
+The 1886 Roanoke River Lighthouse in Edenton, NC (History and How to Visit!)

 Disclaimer: This site uses demographic data, email opt-ins, display advertising, and affiliate links.
 Please visit our Disclosure and Privacy Policy pages for further explanation.